fhessman/scientific-snap/SciSnap!/README.md

 ### Looks

-Here are the blocks for manipulating categories:
+Here are the blocks for manipulating *Snap!* categories:
 - setting up *SciSnap!*;
 - adding new categories;
 - hiding (old) categories;
-- importing libraries to categories.
+- importing libraries to particular categories.

 The most important new block here is the ![Switch to SciSnap!](./images/Switch_to_SciSnap.png) block needed to re-configure normal *Snap!* into *SciSnap!*.